SamuelCrouse/NeuroHab-Docs/README.md

       }

 Change VALVE_1 to VALVE_2 or VALVE_3 to flush each line completely.
 You must flash the Arduino each time you change the valve number.
+#### You must reflash the Arduino with your desired code to resume experiment behavior.